zincware/SymSuite/docs/source/index.rst

 At the moment the code can perform the following tasks.

 1.)
-Use a dense neural network to construct a TSNE representation to visually identify symmetry groups.
+Use a dense neural network to construct a tSNE representation to visually identify symmetry groups.
 2.)
 Fit generators of symmetry groups using given point cloud data.
 I can only confirm the accuracy of this fitting for two dimensional data but am working to extend this to arbitrary systems.